Entrywayz/gemini-clone-with-ollama/README.md

+# For AI was used a Ollama with gemma3

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.